-The history of toile bedding; Toile, pronounced twal, (the word toile means cloth in French) is an abbreviation of Toile de Jouy.
-The name comes from Jouy-en-Josas, France where the first plant to commercially produce this type of printing was established in 1760.
+The History of Toile de Jouy Pronounced twal, (the word means cloth in French), the name comes from Jouy-en-Josas, France where the first plant to commercially produce this type of printing was established in 1760.
 Typically the images were scenes that told a story.
 Drawings might retell a myth of a French farming family.
 Although it has been continuously produced since then, it experienced a marked upsurge in popularity in recent years.
-Toile Bedding is a timeless French Provencal classic characterized by a monochromatic etching on a solid background.
-Usually the art work resembles a pen and ink sketch with floral and French country motifs maintaining a lion's share of the market.
-For more information about toile and the history of toile, we suggest the following links - Waverly - Decorating with Toiles - Wikipedia - Toile - Better Homes & Gardens - Toile Bedding & Decorating with Toile
+This pattern is a timeless Provencal classic characterized by a monochromatic etching on a solid background.
+Usually the artwork resembles a pen and ink sketch with floral and country motifs.